 How to get rid of acne scars is a common question we deal with.
-Each of these acne scar treatments has its own advantages and disadvantages–some are more aggressive than others causing a longer period of social downtime, but are also more benefit.
+Each of these acne scar treatments has its own advantages and disadvantages–some are more aggressive than others causing a longer period of social downtime, but are also more beneficial.

 **Actual patient.
 Individual results may vary.

 Our skin care clinic offers the full spectrum from minimally aggressive scar removal treatments like chemical peels up to fully ablative CO2 resurfacing so we have a lot of experience and can help you make the best decision regarding your treatment options.
 Many skin care clinics do not have the capability or expertise to offer all these options but we have been treating acne scars for over 20 years.